oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The implementation is RECOMMENDED to prevent double allocation, i.e. re-using the same `uri` and `index` for mulitple Referenced Tokens.
 The Issuer MUST prevent any unintended double allocation by using the Status List.

+## Status List Size

+Status List Issuer may increase the size of a Status List if it requires indices for additional Referenced Tokens.
+It is RECOMMENDED that the size of a Status List fills up the byte boundary, i.e. `size` % `bits` = 0.

+The Status List Issuer may chunk its Referenced Tokens into multiple Status Lists to reduce the transmission size of an individual Status List Token.
+This may be useful for setups where some entities operate in constrained environments, e.g. for mobile internet or embedded devices.

 # IANA Considerations

 ## JSON Web Token Claims Registration